Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 (and more)

-Mark's experience and expertise extends to conservation and restoration techniques and knows what has and has not and what should and should not be done to art and antiques.
+Our experience and expertise extend to conservation and restoration techniques and knows what has and has not and what should and should not be done to art and antiques.
 This too is reflected in the Condition part of an appraisal report.

 (forthright)

-The hourly fee for Valuation Services includes an initial consultation, examination of artworks, antiques and residential contents, a formal written appraisal report, relevant sales data analysis, travel time and all subsequent consultations, without limit to number or time constraints until your purposes of the appraisal are met.
-There are no additional fees or add on.
+The hourly fee for Valuation Services includes an initial consultation, examination of artworks, antiques and residential contents, a formal written appraisal report, relevant sales data analysis and all subsequent consultations, without limit to number or time constraints until your purposes of the appraisal are satisfactorily met.
+There are no additional fees or add on, period.

 Please specify your purpose of an appraisal (intended use) i.e., fair market value, insurance, presale, etcetera.